-Holly’s a Stemette who started her journey in 2016 as a Sherpee (Stemettes’ Mentee) on our more than just a mentoring programme Student to Stemette, sponsored by Deutsche Bank.
-Holly’s Sherpa (Stemettes’ Mentor), Anne, supported Holly’s STS journey in cohort 4 and afterwards Holly signed up to become a Sherpa herself.
+Holly is a Stemette who started her journey in 2016 as a Sherpee (Stemettes’ Mentee) on our more than just a mentoring programme Student to Stemette, sponsored by Deutsche Bank.
+Holly’s Sherpa (Stemettes’ Mentor), Anne, supported Holly’s STS journey in cohort 4 and afterwards, Holly signed up to become a Sherpa herself.
 Inspired to become that supportive #womaninSTEM role model to empower another young Stemette.

-2019 was an incredible year for Holly, she supported her Sherpee, Lydia, in cohort 14 and became one of our Stemette Ambassadors and joined us on our trip to the states to attend the worlds largest gathering of Women in Computing – Grace Hopper Conference.
+2019 was an incredible year for Holly, she supported her Sherpee, Lydia, in cohort 14 and then became one of our Stemette Ambassadors and joined us on our trip to the States to attend the world’s largest gathering of Women in Computing – Grace Hopper Conference.
 Later that year she won her #TechWomen100 award.